Adding comments and replies in JavaScript PDF viewer

 • CommentMarkerAnnotation — A comment marker annotation is a new annotation that can be added anywhere in a PDF document and used to start comment threads.

 By default, we don’t show the comment tool (comment icon) in the main toolbar.
 This is because we want you to think about the workflow you want for your users and then decide whether or not you want to add it in the main toolbar.
-For example, if you want to allow the creation of comments from the main toolbar and disable sticky notes, you can do the following:
+For example, if you want to enable the creation of comments from the main toolbar and disable sticky notes, use the following code snippet:

 const toolbarItems = PSPDFKit.defaultToolbarItems